The latest numbers on COVID-19 in Canada for Sunday, Feb. 28, 2021

-There were four new cases Saturday.
-The rate of active cases is 52.48 per 100,000 people.
-Over the past seven days, there have been a total of 80 new cases.
-The seven-day rolling average of new cases is 11.
+There were seven new cases Sunday.
+The rate of active cases is 50.95 per 100,000 people.
+Over the past seven days, there have been a total of 62 new cases.
+The seven-day rolling average of new cases is nine.

-There was one new reported death Saturday.
+There were zero new reported deaths Sunday.
 Over the past seven days there have been a total of two new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
 The seven-day rolling average of the death rate is 0.05 per 100,000 people.
 The overall death rate is 1.15 per 100,000 people.

-There were six new cases Saturday.
-The rate of active cases is 8.14 per 100,000 people.
-Over the past seven days, there have been a total of 12 new cases.
+There were five new cases Sunday.
+The rate of active cases is 11.28 per 100,000 people.
+Over the past seven days, there have been a total of 17 new cases.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were four new cases Saturday.
-The rate of active cases is 3.98 per 100,000 people.
-Over the past seven days, there have been a total of 30 new cases.
-The seven-day rolling average of new cases is four.
+There were three new cases Sunday.
+The rate of active cases is 3.88 per 100,000 people.
+Over the past seven days, there have been a total of 32 new cases.
+The seven-day rolling average of new cases is five.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.

-There were two new cases Saturday.
-The rate of active cases is 5.37 per 100,000 people.
-Over the past seven days, there have been a total of 10 new cases.
+There were zero new cases Sunday.
+The rate of active cases is 4.99 per 100,000 people.
+Over the past seven days, there have been a total of seven new cases.
 The seven-day rolling average of new cases is one.

-There were zero new reported deaths Saturday.
+There was one new reported death Sunday.
 Over the past seven days there have been a total of two new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
 The seven-day rolling average of the death rate is 0.04 per 100,000 people.
-The overall death rate is 3.33 per 100,000 people.
+The overall death rate is 3.46 per 100,000 people.

-There were 13 new reported deaths Saturday.
-Over the past seven days there have been a total of 93 new reported deaths.
-The seven-day rolling average of new reported deaths is 13.
-The seven-day rolling average of the death rate is 0.15 per 100,000 people.
-The overall death rate is 121.11 per 100,000 people.
+There were nine new reported deaths Sunday.
+Over the past seven days there have been a total of 86 new reported deaths.
+The seven-day rolling average of new reported deaths is 12.
+The seven-day rolling average of the death rate is 0.14 per 100,000 people.
+The overall death rate is 121.21 per 100,000 people.

-There were four new reported deaths Saturday.
+There were two new reported deaths Sunday.
 Over the past seven days there have been a total of 11 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
 The seven-day rolling average of the death rate is 0.11 per 100,000 people.
-The overall death rate is 64.74 per 100,000 people.
+The overall death rate is 64.89 per 100,000 people.

 There have been 528,966 tests completed.

-There were five new reported deaths Saturday.
-Over the past seven days there have been a total of 17 new reported deaths.
+There were zero new reported deaths Sunday.
+Over the past seven days there have been a total of 13 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.21 per 100,000 people.
+The seven-day rolling average of the death rate is 0.16 per 100,000 people.
 The overall death rate is 32.66 per 100,000 people.

-There were six new reported deaths Saturday.
-Over the past seven days there have been a total of 65 new reported deaths.
-The seven-day rolling average of new reported deaths is nine.
-The seven-day rolling average of the death rate is 0.21 per 100,000 people.
-The overall death rate is 42.58 per 100,000 people.
+There were three new reported deaths Sunday.
+Over the past seven days there have been a total of 59 new reported deaths.
+The seven-day rolling average of new reported deaths is eight.
+The seven-day rolling average of the death rate is 0.19 per 100,000 people.
+The overall death rate is 42.65 per 100,000 people.

 There have been 3,387,838 tests completed.